sebastiankozub/CrAz4HomeOfficer/Readme.md

 # CrAz4 HOME Officer

-Hobbist POC project  to check some functionalities and have some fun
+Hobbist-POC magic windows service project to play with some restricted functionalities and have lot of fun.

 ## Core functionalities